 5. Canon EOS Rebel T7 DSLR Camera

 Our fifth and last pick is a camera by the Canon company, a DSLR to be specific.
 This camera is nothing like the above-discussed Powershot and looks stylish, modern yet bulky, and huge.
 With a jet-black body and the company’s logo imprinted in white, this DSLR is one of the most exotic, high-tech cameras.
 The camera package comes with a camera body, lens, and manual.
 The camera is 3,1 inches in height and 5.1 inches in length.
-But don’t go on these dimensions to assume the weight of this beauty because it weighs a minor of 1.04 pounds.
+Please don’t go on these dimensions to assume the weight of this beauty because it weighs a little 1.04 pounds.

 Best Camera For Food Photography Buying Guide

 Nowadays, many types of cameras are available in the market with different features and specifications.
 The wide variety will confuse you when you buy an ideal camera for food photography.
 Selecting one camera from a wide variety is a difficult task.
 To solve this problem, we have shortlisted a few essential factors you must consider before buying a camera for food photography.
 All these features must be present in a camera that performs food photography.
 The following are the features to look for in a good food photography camera.